Generating Executable Action Plans with Environmentally-Aware Language Models: APPROACH

-If the score for the highest ranking ($action$, $objects$) pair is below a cutoff hyperparameter, we terminate the action plan.
-Following Huang et al., 2022 \cite{huang2022language}, we also terminate the action plan if at any point most samples generated by $LM_P$ for an action step are null.

 The resulting action plans generated by the language model are in natural language.
-To execute and evaluate plans, we used the VirtualHome simulation platform (see \S \ref{sec:eval}), which required parsing this plan to create a raw action plan matching the VirtualHome agent schema.
-This parsing was performed using a predefined mapping since all action steps follow a fixed pattern.
+To execute and evaluate plans, we used the VirtualHome simulation platform (see \S \ref{sec:eval}), which required parsing this plan to create an action plan matching the VirtualHome agent schema.
+This parsing was performed using a predefined mapping since all natural language action steps follow a fixed pattern.